Skip to main content

 Discussion Group Overview

-This multidisciplinary group of Yale graduate and professional school students will come together in a monthly discussion group to dig into real-world challenges and inspiring examples of liberatory, anti-racist and intersectional practices in businesses, organizations, and communities.
-A primary focus will be placed on how to put learnings into practice in students’ lives and work.
-The group is open to graduate students with any level of experience.
+This multidisciplinary group of Yale graduate and professional school students comes together in a monthly discussion group to dig into real-world challenges and inspiring examples of intersectional equity, justice, and liberation practices in businesses, organizations, and communities - in order to adapt these learnings into their lives and work.

-If you are a Yale professional school student from any school and are interested in engaging in peer discussions about these topics and examining how these perspectives and practices can help you address positive and effective social change in business, organization, municipal, and community work, we encourage you to apply!
+If you are a Yale professional school student from any school and are interested in engaging in peer discussions about these topics and examining how these perspectives and practices can help you address positive and effective social change in business, organization, municipal and community work, we encourage you to apply.

 Application